billwheatley/flatpak-role/README.md

 # Flatpak Ansible role

-Install [Flatpak] applications on Red Hat family of distributions or OpenMandriva.
+Install [Flatpak] applications on Red Hat family, OpenMandriva family or Debian family distributions

 Flatpacks can be found in a variety of sources [flathub](https://flathub.org/) is a common place